misoelegant/rpm/rta-mod/README.md

   - Make Virgo: 80 maidens
   - Make Gemini: 22 sets of twins

-This mod is legal for use in the speedrun.com "1438 objects (RBA Mod)" category.
+This mod is legal for use in the speedrun.com "1438 objects (RTA Mod)" category.
 **It is not legal in the unmodded 1438 objects category.**

 ## Changelog